MR-VL/yt-dlp-Android/README.md

 Feature Suggestions: Create a GitHub Issue With the **Feature** tag

+Discussions: Engage and collaborate with the community and share ideas for future updates

 <!--Email: support@2048twistapp.com-->
 ## 📝 License
 This project is licensed under the AGPl-3.0 License.
 See the [LICENSE](https://github.com/MR-VL/2048Twist/blob/bd565409c1e9b51a0253a5deee6eecbc19a0497c/LICENSE) file for details.